Electra-project/electra-api-doc/_seller/-seller-payment-post.md

 title: /seller/payment *
 position: 5
 type: post
-description: Generate a new transaction linked to the user seller account.
+description: Generate a new payment linked to the user seller account.

 parameters:
   - name: amount